openAgile/CommitStream.Web/doc/planning.md

 ## Try it yourself

 * All the source code is open source, and you can clone this repository and follow the instructions in [install.md](install.md) to get it up and running in your local environment.
-* To chat with the main developers, jump into the [VersionOne openAgile HipCht room](http://www.hipchat.com/gPrJ5JgFd)!
+* To chat with the main developers, jump into the [VersionOne openAgile HipChat room](http://www.hipchat.com/gPrJ5JgFd)!

 # Background docs